laxsjo/vesc-tool-flake/README.md

 `environment.systemPackages` or any other list that accepts packages to install it to your system (like `home-manager.users.<user>.home.packages` for instance).

+After you've installed it, you can either run it with the desktop item installed by the package, or by running `vesc_tool` in your terminal.

 You can try it directly from your shell by running the following command:
 ```shell
 nix run github:laxsjo/vesc-tool-flake
 ```

-Here is a sample flake.nix NixOS configuration that install VESC Tool as a system package.
+Here is a sample flake.nix NixOS configuration that installs VESC Tool as a system package.

 ```nix